vecna/trackmap/README.md

 # TrackMap project

-TrackMap project is a research of [Tactical Tech](http://www.tacticaltech.org), part of [MyShadow](http://myshadow.org) project.
+The TrackMap project is research by [Tactical Tech](http://www.tacticaltech.org), which is a part of the [MyShadow](http://myshadow.org) project.

 Our aim is to show where our data travels when we visit our favorite news websites through a visualization.
 We are currently looking for people to collaborate with in various countries in the world which would make this project possible.

 ## This repository

 contains the script and the data source needed to collect the data.
-The collection has to happen in a distributed way, so from every country of the world the script need to be runned.

-Is important this distributed effort, because the network and the trackers behave differently based on the provenience country of the user.
+The collection of data needs to happen in a distributed way, which means that the script needs to run from each of the selected countries.
+This is important because the network and the trackers behave differently based on the provenience country of the user.

-For every country we need two kind of supporters for this project:
+For every country we need two kinds of supporters for this project:

 If you're a **Media experts/Aware citizen**:

-  * we need a reliable media list for every country, take a look the directory [unverified media list](https://github.com/vecna/helpagainsttrack/tree/master/unverified_media_list) if your country is present: we need someone with local experience reviews the media list. (put the missing media, checks if the current sites are still active and separation between national and local)
+  * we need a reliable media list for every country, take a look at the directory [unverified media list](https://github.com/vecna/helpagainsttrack/tree/master/unverified_media_list) if your country is present: we need someone with local experience to review the media list (add the missing media, check if the current sites are still active and separate the national from the local media).

-If you're a **Linux users**:
+If you're a **Linux user**:

-  * you can run the script *perform\_analysis.py* by your own (it send to our hidden service the results automatically).
+  * you can run the script *perform\_analysis.py* on your own (it will automatically send the results to our hidden service).

-If you're a **Linux users** with a constantly running box and few times:
+If you're a **Linux user** with a constantly running box and few times:

-  * You can run the **Vagrant script** below explained to create a virtual machine _under our control_, where we can perform the tests (less effort for you, and we eventually will sent to you an email asking to start you box when the tests get updated).
+  * You can run the **Vagrant script** explained  below to create a virtual machine _under our control_, where we can perform the tests (less effort for you, and we will eventually send you an email asking you to start your box when the tests get updated).

 ## Run the test script

-Is tested only under debian/ubuntu:
+The test script can only be run under debian/ubuntu:

 Some base requirements: